api3dao/old-api3-docs/docs/chainapi/user-guides/Import&Export.md

 You can export an OIS from one of the below sections:

 **Manage Versions page**
-1. navigate to your integrations by clicking "Integrate" on the sidebar
+1. Navigate to your integrations by clicking "Integrate" on the sidebar.
-2. click "Manage Versions" on the integration you want to export
+2. Click "Manage Versions" on the integration you want to export.
-3. click the ellipsis on the right of the version you wish to export
+3. Click the ellipsis on the right of the version you wish to export.
-4. select "Export OIS"
+4. Select "Export OIS".

 **View Version page**
-1. navigate to your integrations by clicking "Integrate" on the sidebar
+1. Navigate to your integrations by clicking "Integrate" on    the sidebar.
-2. click "Manage Versions" on the integration you want to export
+2. Click "Manage Versions" on the integration you want to export.
-3. select "View" for the version you wish to export
+3. Select "View" for the version you wish to export.
-4. click "Export OIS" on the top right of the page
+4. Click "Export OIS" on the top right of the page.